8. Academic integrity

 5 Faculty completes the Breach of Academic Integrity Form (BAIF) Faculty BAIF

-6 Faculty conducts a meeting with you to discuss the breach of academic integrity.
-If third offence, provide warning to you that a fourth offence will result in an automatic dismissal from your program and the college for up to five years.
+6 The faculty conducts a meeting with you to discuss the breach of academic integrity.
+If the third offence, provide warning to you that a fourth offence will result in an automatic dismissal from your program and the college for up to five years.
 Faculty BAIF and supporting evidence

-7 Within 24 hours of the meeting, you are to review the BAIF form and either: a) acknowledge the offence, accept the outcome and sign.
+7 Within 24 hours of the meeting, you're to review the BAIF form and either: a) acknowledge the offence, accept the outcome and sign.
 The form is then sent to the Dean/Associate Dean for final signature and forwarded to the Office of the Registrar, or; b) choose not to acknowledge the breach.
-If you do not wish to meet sign the BAIF form, or, you fail to provide the required documentation, the process continues Student BAIF
+If you don't wish to meet, sign the BAIF form, or, you fail to provide the required documentation, the process continues Student BAIF

-9 Dean/AD reviews form and supporting documentation and discusses with faculty.
-If a meeting with the student is required for clarification, the date and time of meeting must be determined within three working days of receiving the BAIF from the faculty.
-Dean/associate dean BAIF/phone/email
+9 Dean/Associate Dean reviews form and supporting documentation and discusses with faculty.
+If a meeting with the student is required for clarification, the date and time of meeting must be determined within three working days* of receiving the BAIF from the faculty.
+Dean/Associate Dean BAIF/phone/email

-10 The Dean/Asscociate Dean finalizes/signs the BAIF and emails the form to you copying the Office of the Registrar, the student success advisor, and the faculty.
-In this same message, advise you of the academic appeal process as per section 10.2.1.
-If the academic breach is appealed, the Academic Appeal form (AAF) must be completed and submitted by you to the Office of the Registrar Dean/associate dean BAIF
+10 The Dean/Associate Dean finalizes/signs the BAIF and emails the form to you copying the Office of the Registrar, the student success advisor, and the faculty.
+In this same message, they will advise you of the academic appeal process as per section 9.2.2 Appeal process.
+If the academic breach is appealed, the Academic Appeal form (AAF) must be completed and submitted by you to the Office of the Registrar.
+Dean/Associate Dean BAIF

 11 The student information is updated in Banner by the Office of the Registrar.
 Office of the Registrar Banner